oppia/oppia-web-developer-docs/Overview-of-the-Oppia-codebase.md

 ### Storage layer

 Finally, we have the storage layer, which defines the storage models.
 A storage model is a class that stores the information that defines a particular object in Oppia.
 For example, we have a model for each exploration.
 (Note that we use "model" to refer to both the class that defines the exploration model and each instance of that class.
-Sorry, we know it's confusing, but this language is all over the code base.)
+Sorry, we know it's confusing, but this language is all over the codebase.)

 These are also classes, but they define how data is stored in whatever system we are using to store data to the file system.
 In production, we use the [Google Cloud Datastore](https://cloud.google.com/datastore), and we interface with it from Python using [Cloud NDB](https://googleapis.dev/python/python-ndb/latest/index.html).